ptrus/rofl-solana-example/README.md

 - Wallet address is published in instance metadata for transparency
 - Monitors Solana testnet for incoming transactions every minute
 - Randomly selects one sender and returns most of the balance (keeping 5000 lamports for fees)
+- **The selection algorithm can be independently verified by anyone** - the code running in the enclave is verifiable, ensuring transparency and trust

 **For production use**, this example should be extended with: